 Flagpole Improvement: With the removal of the branch mentioned above, a local Boy Scout troop has offered to repair the flagpole.
 It is badly in need of repair and fresh paint.
-The work will involve carefully lowering the pole, sanding it, replacing hardware, and repainting it.
+If this is not authorized and initiated before December, it will need to be professionally bid out.

-Cost estimate: \$500-1000 for materials for Scouts if done this year.
+Cost estimate: \$1000 for paint and snacks for Scouts.
+Professional service, TBD.